openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

   :alt: LibreLink settings alarm

-The sensor remembers the device it was started with.
+The sensor remembers the device it was started from.
 Only this device can receive alarms in the future.

 The first connection setup to the sensor is critical.
 The LibreLink app tries to establish a wireless connection to the sensor every 30 seconds.
 If one or more mandatory settings are missing they have to be adjusted.
 You have no time limit to do that.
 The sensor is constantly trying to setup the connection.
 Even if is last some hours.
 Be patient and try different seetings before even think of changing the sensor.